René Binder: Early career

 At the end of 2017, Binder took part in a private test with the Renault Sport F1 Team, driving a rebadged Lotus E20 at the Circuit Paul Ricard.

 IndyCar and endurance racing

 2018

-In 2018, he signed a contract with Juncos Racing to run the No. 32 car in six races of the IndyCar Series.
+In 2018, Binder signed a contract with Juncos Racing to run the No. 32 car in six races of the IndyCar Series.
 With two top-twenty race finishes, Binder ended up 28th in the standings.
 During the same year, he would take his first step into endurance racing, driving an LMP1 car for ByKolles Racing at the 6 Hours of Silverstone.
 However, the Austrian failed to see the checkered flag, as he spun out during full-course yellow conditions.

 2019

 2019 saw Binder undertake a fully-fledged assault at the sportscar scene, as he partnered Will Stevens and Julien Canal at Panis Barthez Competition in the LMP2 class of the European Le Mans Series.
 In addition, he would join Juncos Racing's new project in the DPi category for the Michelin Endurance Cup rounds of the IMSA calendar.